-The US is still lagging behind in terms of consumer protection when it comes to data.
-Most of the attempts for introduction of new laws have failed.
+The US is still lagging in terms of consumer protection when it comes to data.
+Most of the attempts to the introduction of new laws have failed.

 At the same time, the US is home to data brokers who supply politicians with large amounts of data they use in political campaigns.

-The US does not provide data protection on a level equal to the GDPR, therefore the data transfers from Europe to the states is quite complicated.
+The US does not provide data protection on a level equal to the GDPR.
+Therefore the data transfers from Europe to the states are quite complicated.

 Transfers used to be regulated by the Privacy Shield.
 That was an agreement between the US and the EU, according to which personal data of EU users could have been transferred freely to a list of compliant US companies registered with the Shield.

-Max Shrems, the leader of the NOYB (None of Your Business), an NGO working on the field of data privacy, knocked the agreement down.
-He initiated a procedure at the Court of Justice of the European Union and got a decision according to which personal data transfers from the EU to the US are unlawful under the GDPR because the data may be exposed to US authorities at any time due to the nature of US laws.
+Max Shrems, the leader of the NOYB (None of Your Business), an NGO working in the field of data privacy, knocked the agreement down.
+He initiated a procedure at the Court of Justice of the European Union.
+He decided that personal data transfers from the EU to the US are unlawful under the GDPR because the data may be exposed to US authorities at any time due to the nature of US laws.

 This court decision is known as Schrems II.
 The Schrems I decision brought down the Safe Harbor, the data transfers agreement that preceded the Privacy Shield.

-Nowadays, three years after the GDPR introduction, the EU and the US negotiate a new deal.
-The constraints set by the Schrems II decision, though, will be hard to get by.
+Three years after the GDPR introduction, the EU and the US are negotiating a new deal.
+The constraints set by the Schrems II decision will be hard to get by.

 Back in 2018, the GDPR was known as the Boogeyman due to the huge fines it prescribed.
-4% of the annual turnover or 20 Million EURO – whichever is greater, was unseen.
+4% of the annual turnover of 20 Million EURO – whichever is greater, was unseen.

-The national data protection bodies of the EU countries do not hesitate to issue hefty fines.
+The national data protection bodies of the EU countries do not hesitate to issue hefty GDPR fines.
 The largest include 50 Million EUR.
-This doesn’t mean that companies go out of business, since this is not the intention of the law.
+This doesn’t mean companies go out of business since this is not the law’s intention.

 The GDPR aimed to tackle the tech giants, so it prescribed huge penalties.
 Nevertheless, many fines for small businesses are in the four digits.

+Unsurprisingly, brands such as Google, Marriott, H&M, and other big companies get fined for violations.
 The authorities do not hesitate to issue such fines.
 They have become usual.
-It is not surprising when brands such as Google, Marriott, H&M, and other big companies get fined for violations.
-However, it seems that these fines do not scare small businesses too much.
+However, these fines do not scare small businesses too much.

 Small businesses, in many cases, are not compliant with the GDPR yet.
-Although tech giants can violate online privacy laws on a massive scale, small businesses seem to violate data subject rights more often.
+Although tech giants can violate online privacy laws on a massive scale, small companies often violate subject data rights.

 Awareness around data privacy may be arising, but no one knows for sure.

-On one hand, we see privacy issues discussed in mass media more often.
+On the one hand, we see privacy issues discussed in mass media more often.